heffrey78/3d-navigation-website/README.md

 ## How to Use

 - Use the Up Arrow key to move forward along the path.
+- Use the Down Arrow key to turn around.
 - Press Enter to view detailed information about the current node.
+- Press Space to open the navigation menu.
+- Use number keys (0-9) to quickly navigate to specific nodes.
+- Press Escape to close placards or exit the Tetris game.
-- Observe the debug information in the top-left corner for current position and node details.
+- Observe the debug information in the terminal for current position and node details.

 ## Testing and Troubleshooting